Materialize Calculations in Your Extracts

-In addition, if the formula for a materialized calculation changes or the calculation is deleted from the data source, the materialized calculation is dropped from the extract until the extract is optimized again.
+If the formula for a calculation that Tableau has already materialized changes or the calculation is deleted from the data source, the materialized calculation is removed from the extract until you use the Compute Calculations Now option again.

 You should not use the Compute Calculations Now option for all your extracts.
 Instead, try this option only when the query performance of your extract is slow as a result of complex calculations, such as string manipulations and regular expressions.

 To materialize calculations in your extract, do the following: